coder/backstage-plugins/plugins/backstage-plugin-devcontainers-react/docs/components.md

 # Plugin API reference – React components

-This is the main documentation page for the Coder plugin's React components.
+This is the main documentation page for the Devcontainer plugin's React components.

 ## Component list